ffund/tcp-ip-essentials/lab-stp/stp-configure.md

 brctl showstp br0
 ```

-on each of the four bridges shows that all ports are either "forwarding" or "blocked".
+on each of the four bridges shows that all ports are either "forwarding" or "blocked", and the "flags" section of the output is blank.

 Then, stop the `tcpdump` processes running on the four hosts.
 You can play these back with